The Buffalo Club (album)

-The Buffalo Club is the only studio album by the American country music group The Buffalo Club.
+The Buffalo Club is the only studio album by American country music group The Buffalo Club.
 It was released on March 25, 1997 via Rising Tide Records.
-The album included the singles "If She Don't Love You", "Nothin' Less Than Love", and "Heart Hold On".
+The album included the singles "If She Don't Love You", "Nothin' Less Than Love" and "Heart Hold On".

 Critical reception

 It received a mostly unfavorable review from Country Standard Time magazine, whose critic Robert Loy said "the harmonies are above average, and Ron Hemby's vocals deserve better material than anything here."
 A more favorable review came from Billboard, which compared the band favorably to the Eagles and praised the "crisp production".